Every serious student of the Word knows the enemy wants to control and direct our thought lives.

 3. Accepting or Rejecting

-If you start entertaining a negative or sinful thought. . .you begin to accept it. . .allowing it a place to lodge in your mental hard drive.
+If you entertain a negative or sinful thought. . .it means you begin to accept it. . .allowing it a place to lodge in your mental hard drive.

 Remember, when it comes to thoughts. . .you must either accept or reject them.

-If you ever begin to entertain any evil or negative thoughts, ideas and suggestions … then you’re allowing them to build the wrong type of stronghold in your life.
+If you ever begin to entertain any of bad/evil/negative thoughts, ideas and suggestions … then you’re allowing them to build the wrong type of stronghold in your life.

 2 Corinthians 10:4 in the Amplified Bible says: